jpikl/cfxnes/lib/docs/system-api.md

 #### .getFPS()

-Returns the number of frames per second of the running emulator.
+Returns number of frames per second of the running emulator.

 - **returns**: `number` - the number of FPS